 \paragraph{Unifying view.} Motivated by this question, we explore the intermediate space of \emph{partial} laziness, interpolating between greedy and lazy updates.
 One natural approach is to study an update of the form:

 for a given \emph{laziness slack} $k\in \{1, \dots, T\}$.
-Recall that $\vec g_{t-n_t:t}$ is the sum of $\vec g_\tau$ from $\tau=t{-}n_t$ to $\tau=t$.
-This scheme recovers the greedy update of ~\ref{eq:gd} when $k = 1$ (since in this case $n_t=0, \forall t$), and the lazy update of ~\ref{eq:lazy-gd} when $k = T$,\footnote{Assuming the null initialization $\vec x_1=0$.} (since in this case $n_t{=}t{-}1, \forall t$).
+Recall that $\vec g_{t-n_t:t}$ is the sum of $\vec g_\tau$ from $\tau=t-n_t$ to $\tau=t$.
+This scheme recovers the greedy update of ~\ref{eq:gd} when $k = 1$ (since in this case $n_t=0, \forall t$), and the lazy update of ~\ref{eq:lazy-gd} when $k = T$,\footnote{Assuming the null initialization $\vec x_1=0$.} (since in this case $n_t=t-1, \forall t$).
 For intermediate values of $k$, the rule \ref{k-lazy} partitions the horizon into $T/k$ phases of length $k$ each\footnote{Only the last phase is of length $T \mod k$.}.
 Within each phase, gradients are accumulated as in~\ref{eq:lazy-gd}, but, crucially, the accumulation is reinitialized at the (dual mapping of) the last iterate from the preceding phase.
+Fig.\ref{fig:fig} visualizes an example of how the iterates are updated.
+To our knowledge, this phased form, and the advantages thereof, were not investigated in the literature.

-To our knowledge, no existing OCO algorithm adopts this phased form. \paragraph{Contributions.} Our first result is showing that the non-standard update of~\ref{k-lazy} can be cast as an instance of the FTRL framework using the ``pruning" trick from~\cite{pruning-icml}, who showed that responsiveness is achieved via a principled way of pruning past gradients at a given $t$.
+\paragraph{Contributions.} Our first result is showing that the non-standard update of~\ref{k-lazy} can be cast as an instance of the FTRL framework using the ``pruning'' trick from~\cite{pruning-icml}, who showed that responsiveness is achieved via a principled way of pruning past gradients at a given $t$.
 Here, we generalize this mechanism: we accumulate as many gradients as possible, hence preserving the staleness and stability properties, and \emph{only} trigger pruning when further accumulation would otherwise hinder the algorithm's agility and affect the dynamic regret.